TheJelmega/prog-lang/design/README.md

 A `loop` expression repeats execution of a body continuously.

 A `loop` expression without an associated `break` expression is diverging and has type `!`.
-A loop expression containing associated `break` expressions will terminate, and must be type compatible with the value of the `break` expressions.
+A loop expression containing an associated `break` expressions can terminate, and must be type compatible with the value of the other `break` expressions.

 ### 9.20.2.
 While expression [↵](#920-loops-)